BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Data Collection

-It is MTC's goal to collect data from somewhere between 5 and 7.5 percent of passenger boardings.
+It is MTC's goal to collect data from somewhere between 5 and 7.5 percent of passenger boardings, attempting to strike a balance between survey cost and sample representativeness of transit ridership.
 Sampling plans are developed which include random, day-long sampling of passengers.
 Survey quota goals are segmented by time of day periods (either MTC's time periods, the time periods used by operators, or custom time periods).
 The battery of questions asked passengers has become fairly standardized, with approximately 3-5 custom questions that can be added by operators.
 These include "customer service" style questions.
 The types of questions asked in a standard MTC survey are described below.

 Types of data collected include: